Frequently Asked Questions and Glossary

 How do we prepare a grant application?

-You can also read the Greater Victoria Community Funders' Network Grant Writing Handbook (PDF).
-This handbook has information on preparing grant applications, as well as examples of application questions, answers, and budgets.
+• Using helpful resources like Greater Victoria Community Funders' Network Grant Writing Handbook (PDF).
+It discusses preparing grant applications, and provides example questions, answers, and budgets.

 • The demonstrated ability of the applicant to carry out the project.